Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

 2005.5.??
 (Ver 4.16)
   - added saving log type(plain text) information to teraterm.ini(LogTypePlainText).
   - added CygTerm settings on Additional settings dialog.
-  - changed ttpmacro.exe process priority always downs.
   - changed keybind of selecting the rectangular region from Shift+MouseDrag to Alt+MouseDrag.
-  - added support of selecting several pages.
+  - added support of selecting several pages(also expansion ans contraction of text area that has been selected).
 Start selected region is saved with mouse left click.
 End selected region is saved with Shift + mouse left click.
+  - added scroll out the current buffer when TeraTerm clear screen at receiving <ESC>[J.
+  - added the workaround of CPU time 100% using TeraTerm macro(insert 100msec sleep after send and sendln).

 2005.4.24 (Ver 4.15)
   - added the accelerator key(ALT+Enter) that maximizes TeraTerm window.